-- 3.20.4 In addition to the above, AFOLU projects registered under both the VCS Program and another GHG program shall comply with the following. - 1) All and any (VCS) monitoring and verification reports shall state the total amount of credits (GHG credits and, where applicable, buffer credits) issued under the other GHG program. - 2) The project shall prepare a non-permanence risk report in accordance with the VCS Program document AFQLU Non-Permanence Risk Tool and a validation/verification body shall undertake a full validation of same in accordance with the VCS Program rules.
-The non-permanence risk analysis shall be based upon the project as a whole, though the buffer withholding shall apply to the net change in carbon stocks for which credits are sought under the VCS Program. - 3) Where temporary GHG credits (e.g., tCERs or ICERs) have been issued to the project, VCUs may be issued to the project only in accordance with the rules and requirements set out in the VCS Program document Registration and Issuance Process. - Where a loss event or a reversal occurs, the project shall comply with the rules for reporting a loss event and holding/canceling credits set out in Section 3.2.15 and the VCS Program document Registration and Issuance Process.
-Such reporting, holding and canceling shall apply to the proportion of credits (GHG credits and buffer credits) granted to date under the VCS Program.
+- 1) All and any (VCS) monitoring and verification reports shall state the total amount of credits (GHG credits and, where applicable, buffer credits) issued under the other GHG program. - 2) The project shall prepare a non-permanence risk report in accordance with the VCS Program document AFOLU Non-Permanence Risk Tool and a validation/verification body shall undertake a full validation of same in accordance with the VCS Program rules.
+The non-permanence risk analysis shall be based upon the project as a whole, though the buffer withholding shall apply to the net change in carbon stocks for which credits are sought under the VCS Program.

+- Where temporary GHG credits (e.g., temporary certified emission reductions (tCERs) or long-term certified emission reductions (ICERs)) have been issued to the project, VCUs may be issued to the project only in accordance with the rules and requirements set out in the VCS Program document Registration and Issuance Process. - 4) Where a loss event or a reversal occurs, the project shall conform with the fulles for reporting a loss event and holding/canceling credits set out in Section 3.2.16 and the VCS Program document Registration and Issuance Process.
+Such reporting, holding, and canceling shall apply to the proportion of credits (GHG credits and buffer oredits) granted to date under the VCS Program.